Overview

 Pediatric neurosurgeons work together to help children with complex neurologic conditions.

-Families who seek care for a child with a complex neurologic condition find the experts they need with Mayo Clinic Pediatric Neurosurgery and the Children's Center on Mayo Clinic's campus in Rochester, Minnesota.
-These specialists provide innovative, compassionate and comprehensive care that is focused on the child and family.
+Families who seek care for a child with a complex neurologic condition find the experts they need with Mayo Clinic Pediatric Neurosurgery and the Children's Center located at Mayo Clinic in Rochester, Minnesota.
+These specialists provide innovative, compassionate and whole-person care that is focused on the child and family.

-The pediatric neurosurgery team has extensive experience caring for children who have serious conditions of the nervous system for which surgery is the best treatment option.
-This team has access to the most advanced technologies and techniques, including minimally invasive surgery with endoscopy, fetal surgery, intraoperative MRI and a type of laser that uses heat to kill tumors (laser interstitial thermal therapy).
-Sometimes, the best treatment option is not surgical, and the team members will explain why and make the best recommendation for alternative therapy.
+The pediatric neurosurgery team are experts in caring for children who have complex and serious conditions of the nervous system for which surgery is the best treatment option.
+This team has access to the most advanced technologies and methods.
+These include a type of surgery using small cuts (minimally invasive surgery with endoscopy), fetal surgery, MRI during surgery (intraoperative MRI) and a type of laser that uses heat to kill tumors (laser interstitial thermal therapy).
+Some children may be helped by an approach that doesn't use surgery.
+If that's true for your child, your healthcare team talks with you about why and what other treatment options you have.

 Team-based care for the whole child

-Your child benefits from the multidisciplinary practice model used by Mayo Clinic Neurosurgery and Pediatric Neurosurgery.
-Your neurosurgeon consults with other specialists to provide exactly the care your child needs.
-The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, pediatric rehabilitation, orthopedic surgery, and clinical genomics.
+Your child benefits from Mayo Clinic's team approach to care.
+Your neurosurgeon consults with doctors in other fields of medicine to provide exactly the care your child needs.
+The care team might include pediatric experts in anesthesiology, fetal and maternal medicine, neurology, hematology/oncology, urology, surgery, plastic surgery, otolaryngology, ophthalmology, physical medicine and rehabilitation, orthopedic surgery, or clinical genomics.
 Your care team works with you to develop a care plan based on your child's needs.
 This is what makes care at Mayo Clinic different: coordinated care and genuine collaboration.

-Your child's team might also include nurse practitioners, physical and occupational therapists, speech-language pathologists, patient educators, and child-life specialists.
+Your child's team also may include nurse practitioners, physical and occupational therapists, speech-language pathologists, patient educators, and child-life specialists.

-Our pediatric neurosurgery team coordinates closely with other pediatric specialists to provide comprehensive services in the most efficient and effective way possible through a range of multidisciplinary clinics and specialty groups for children with complex neurologic conditions, including:
+Our pediatric neurosurgery team works closely with other pediatric specialists to provide whole-person care in an efficient and effective way.
+They are organized to help children with complex and serious neurologic conditions through multidisciplinary clinics and specialty groups.
+These include:

 How parents find hope when a child faces brain surgery